Photo courtesy from Film Director Ioannis Papaloizou from his documentary Waves Won't Stop (2025)

 The LMU Classics & Archaeology department values our 10-year LMU-LAGFF community partnership, which offers supervised internships administrated by Prof. Zacharia, LAGFF Director of Education, to LMU students.
 Over 220 LMU students have interned with LAGFF acquiring first-hand experience in several aspects of film festival production, such as programming, industry labs, event production, videography, interviewing filmmakers, film reviewing, and more.
 In addition, at least 135 students have attended the Greek cinema summer courses and wrote essays on the LAGFF films, while over 15 SFTV faculty have served as LAGFF jurors since 2014.
 We are thankful to the Los Angeles Greek Film Festival for our invaluable partnership and collaboration in both the LMU-LAGFF internship program, the LMU Greek Cinema Week, and the 1st LAGFF Documentary Festival.

-Beginning in 2026, BCLA-Classics & Archaeology will select and award the LMU Prize for Social Justice to the best LAGFF feature documentary, the best feature fiction film, and the best fiction short film.
-The fiction short film will be selected by the students in Prof. Zacharia’s courses.
-The best feature films for this award will be selected by the LAGFF jury and Prof. Zacharia.
-At the LAGFF closing ceremony, Prof. Zacharia will present the award.
+Beginning in 2026, BCLA-Classics & Archaeology selects and awards the LMU Prize for Social Justice to the best LAGFF feature documentary, the best feature fiction film, and the best fiction short film.
+The fiction short film is selected by the students in Prof. Zacharia’s courses.
+The best feature films for this award is selected by the LAGFF jury and Prof. Zacharia.
+At the LAGFF closing ceremony, Prof. Zacharia presents the award.

 Screenings